puppetlabs/puppet-docs/source/guides/puppetlabs_package_repositories.markdown

 ### For Red Hat Enterprise Linux and Derivatives

-The [yum.puppetlabs.com](http://yum.puppetlabs.com) repository supports versions 5 and 6 of Red Hat Enterprise Linux and distributions based on it, including but not limited to CentOS, Scientific Linux, and Ascendos.
+The [yum.puppetlabs.com](http://yum.puppetlabs.com) repository supports the following versions of Red Hat Enterprise Linux and distributions based on it:

+{% include platforms_redhat_like.markdown %}

 Enabling this repository will let you install Puppet without requiring any other external repositories like EPEL.

 To enable the repository, run the command below that corresponds to your OS version: